Iran's Ayatollah Slams 'American Clowns' In Rare Friday Prayers Sermon

 Khamenei added, "They lie.
 If you are standing by the Iranian [people], it is only to stab them in the heart with your venomous daggers."

 Despite the ayatollah's colorful language, as NPR's Jane Arraf reports, his overall speech was "perhaps a little bit less fiery than many would have expected."
-While the Iranian leader did criticize the U.S. and its allies, she adds, "He did not make specific threats."
+While the Iranian leader did criticize the U.S. and its allies, she says, "he did not make specific threats."

 The address comes nearly two weeks after Khamenei openly wept during funeral prayers for Soleimani.
-The targeted killing galvanized public outrage against the U.S. in Iran and led to the retaliatory strike on U.S. personnel by Tehran – but sentiments in Iran took another turn, after its military initially denied and then admitted to shooting down Ukraine International Airlines Flight 752.
+The targeted killing galvanized public outrage against the U.S. in Iran and led to the retaliatory strike on U.S. personnel by Tehran – but sentiments in Iran took another turn after its military initially denied and then admitted to shooting down Ukraine International Airlines Flight 752.
 Angry public protests followed, including reports of live ammunition being used against demonstrators.
 It was against that backdrop that the plan for Friday's speech was announced.

 In his sermon, the ayatollah also addressed a recent maneuver that could lead to the reinstatement of U.N. sanctions on Iran: the complaint filed Tuesday by foreign ministers of the U.K., France and Germany.
 Their formal accusation that Iran violated its commitments under the 2015 nuclear deal, known as the Joint Comprehensive Plan of Action, triggers a dispute resolution process — and if that fails, U.N. sanctions on Iran, including an arms embargo, will likely return.